 Sometimes you can also find bifold doors which are fitted with glass, these are known as French bifold doors and are suitable for a number of different applications.
 The common use for French bifold glass doors would be as room dividers to split a room up into two separate sections.
-French doors can either be made yourself or brought off the shelf to fit common openings.
+French doors can either be made yourself or bought off the shelf to fit common openings.

 Type 2 - Closet Doors

 The most common use of bifold doors are as closet or pantry doors.
 In this case, the bifold doors are normally made out of solid wood panels or louvered doors.
-Closet doors can be made yourself, or brought from a hardware store.
+Closet doors can be made yourself, or bought from a hardware store.
 Closet doors typically have two sets of two doors.